HwWobbe/Wip-Main/README.md

     - by (most listings) Agent
       - Buyer's Markets (Jason has the Buyers .com)
         -  BarbaraCorcoran - DragonsDen
-      - Seller's Markets ?? format /?
+      - Seller's Markets
-        -
+       - ...
 - to maintain a GoalsH focus, Bots must correctly pick productive components that fit into the next available timePeriod
   - This will likely be an optimization of Rewar/Cost ...
     - .. within a ConText of Need, Dependencies, UrgencyOfNeed ...